 English Language Arts

-While studying English Language Arts, kindergarten students learn all about the alphabet – the names and sounds of the letters and how they fit together to make words.
-They spend a lot of time listening to stories and begin to read them on their own.
-Kindergartners ask and answer questions about true and make believe stories, poems, and articles.
-They will use drawing, speaking and writing to express themselves as well as practice listening to others and speaking clearly.
+Kindergarten is a time for students to begin building foundational literacy skills.
+Through play in kindergarten, students learn all about the alphabet – the names and sounds of the letters and how they fit together to make words.
+Kindergarten students spend time listening to stories and begin to read them on their own.
+Kindergartners ask and answer questions about true and make-believe stories, poems and articles.
+They use drawing, speaking and writing to express themselves and they learn important communication skills while interacting with their teachers and peers.